daily-harvest/opportunities/devops-1/README.md

     * Load Balancer
         * dh.smoothiemachine.local

+**Please do not include any pem files**

+**Please do not use key files at all in your code--they aren't required to create instances and we don't need them since we won't be logging into the servers**

 # End Goal

 The code you submit should work as is.
 We will take your code and test standing everything up.

-We will use our own keys so PLEASE do not include your keys or have the keys coded into your submision.
+Everything should be created after a `terraform init` then `terraform apply` on our side.

 We should be able to access the load balancer IP on port 80 and get a page that says "Smoothie Power!"